 Common Name: Escallonia

-Escallonia rosea is a Evergreen Shrub up to 3.00 metres tall.
+Escallonia rosea is an evergreen shrub that can grow up to 3.00 metres tall

 S. America - S. Chile.